RAM news - ain't what it used to be

 The "random access"

-part of the RAM name was to differentiate RAM from earlier types of memory
+part of the RAM name was to differentiate RAM from other early types of

-the block through a shift register.
-RAM was easier to write software for and
+RAM was easier to write software for - even if it was

 flash memory).
 Other

 - the data stored in a RAM is only maintained while the device is powered

 - RAM doesn't suffer from write wear-out (endurance)

 RAM products have different

 designs and are optimized for various markets (such as servers, notebooks and

 graphics cache) based on their speed, cost, interface and capacity.